10 Best Affordable Used 4x4s

 10. Toyota 4 Runner

-The Toyota 4 runner is a great vehicle and they tend to hold their value really well.
+The Toyota 4 Runner is a great vehicle, and they tend to hold their value really well.
 They are commonly found with well above 300k miles.
 The first generation models had a removable top on the back half.
-Newer models generally 4 door hardtops with a very few 2 doors thrown in.
+Newer models generally are four-door hardtops with a very few two doors thrown in.
 Rust can be an issue on these vehicles so check it out really good before you buy.

 11. Land Rover Discovery